Veterans are at higher risks for chronic pain due to injury or combat.

 What to do if You Suspect a Veteran You Know is at Risk

-In 2019, prescription opioid deaths were involved in more than 28% of all opioid overdose deaths.
+In 2020, prescription opioid deaths were involved in nearly 18% of all opioid overdose deaths.
 It is important to pay attention to possible dangers and always take medications responsibly.
 It is not uncommon for veterans to turn to substances as a method for coping with stress.
 This can lead to lack of interest in spending time with family or friends, partaking in once-loved hobbies, and achieving personal goals and dreams.
 If you suspect that you or a veteran you know is at risk for painkiller addiction, you can:

 - Talk with your health care professional or prescribing doctor.
 If you’re concerned about a family member or friend, urge them to talk to their prescribing medical professional.

 - Consider seeking long-term help at your local VA substance use treatment program

 - Learn the signs of misuse:

 - Slurred speech